-- C2.2 Add to the definition Proper Course: 'A boat taking a penalty or manoeuvring to take a penalty is not sailing a proper course.' - C2.3 In the definition Zone the distance is changed to two hull lengths. - C2.4 Rule 13 is changed to
+- C2.2 Add to the definition Proper Course: 'A boat taking a penalty or manoeuvring to take a penalty is not sailing a proper course.' - C2.3 In the definition Zone the distance is changed to two hull lengths. - C2.3 The last sentence of the definition Clear Ahead and Clear Astern; Overlap is changed to 'These terms do not apply to boats on opposite tacks unless either rule 18 applies or both boats are subject to rule 13.2.' - C2.4 Rule 13 is changed to